pmooney-extend/pmooney-extend.github.io/index.md

 Variant IDs are not accessible in the same way across all Shopify themes, but below are two of the most common scenarios we have seen:

-**Example 1**: `variantId` in the url params
+**Example 1**: `variantId` in the URL params

-In the example below, the `variantId` is available in the url when the product variant changes.
-To set the active variant, you need to grab the `variantId` from the url and call `Extend.setActiveProduct()`.
+In the example below, the `variantId` is available in the URL when the product variant changes.
+To set the active variant, you need to grab the `variantId` from the URL and call `Extend.setActiveProduct()`.

 ```javascript
 var productForm = document.querySelector('.product-form')